 The main living area is on the first floor with views out to sea and across surrounding farm land.
 Visitors are free to roam and walk on the hill and have access to the shore and beaches.

 A Self Catering Holiday home part of a working farm.
 There are lambs and hens around the house -

 A non smoking holiday home.

-new sofas, refurbished bathroom.
+2014 new carpets, sofas, kitchen hardware, refurbished bathroom.

 Bicycles for guest use